 What Is Supplier Management and Why Is It Important?

-The approach you decide to take when onboarding, managing, and communicating with your suppliers is essential to ensuring the success of your business and as such requires careful consideration.
-Nevertheless, organizations often disregard the discipline of supplier management, dismissing it as an unnecessary cost and a time-consuming exercise.
-However, this can lead to unpredictable supplier behavior and complications within the supply chain which could, in turn, have numerous negative effects.
+Nevertheless, organizations often disregard the discipline of supplier management in its entirety, dismissing it as an unnecessary cost and a time-consuming exercise.
+However, this can lead to unpredictable supplier behavior and complications within the supply chain, which could, in turn, have numerous negative impacts across an organization.

-Supplier relationship management is, however, complex when you are dealing with multinational supply chains and a base that incorporates thousands of suppliers.
-Therefore, it can be tempting to focus solely on the suppliers which are perceived to be most strategic and profitable in order to maximize their ROI.
-Nevertheless, this can expose your company to greater risk than anticipated.
-With that in mind, here is some guidance on the benefits for making a business case, the risks of not doing so and some recommended next steps.
+Supplier management is, however, complex when you are dealing with multinational supply chains and a base that incorporates thousands of suppliers.
+Therefore, it can be tempting to focus solely on the suppliers who are perceived to be most strategic and profitable to maximize their ROI.

+This approach can expose your organization to more significant risks than anticipated.
+With that in mind, here is some guidance on the benefits for making a business case, consequences of not implementing it and some recommended next steps.

 What Are the Benefits of Effective Supplier Management?